pierrec/node-ekam/README.md

 Let's say we have to build a single javascript file split up in two files as well as its minified and debug versions.
 The example is provided in the examples/example1 directory.

+__Important__ only files with no parent dependency get built in the output directory.

 The input files are defined under the src/ directory:

 * src/file1.js